Universal quantum computation with symmetric qubit clusters coupled to an environment: Outlook

 Error-correcting codes are a promising avenue to make quantum computation fault-tolerant.
 In our technology, quansistors are the support of the \textit{physical} qubits, whose states and interactions are symmetry-protected, to some extent, against external influences.
 Once we identify the dominant errors affecting them, we can find $k$-qubit states (typically $k=5,7,9$) that are invariant under those errors.
-These are the encoded \textit{logical} qubits.
+These would be encoded \textit{logical} qubits.
 (In the standard Hamming notation, we get a code of type $[kn,n]$ using $kn$ physical qubits, and having $2^n$ logical codewords~\cite{steane1996multiple}.)
 Having \textit{physical} universality at hand gives the freedom to encode qubits and operations yielding \textit{encoded} universality.
-Because our technology is scalable ($Q$ quansistors making $2Q$ qubits), the value of $k$ is not an issue: the encoding merely uses $k$ identical `processors' instead of one.
+Because our technology is scalable ($Q$ quansistors making $2Q$ qubits), the encoding uses $k$ identical `processors' instead of one.

 Crucially, we must determine whether the dominant errors are constrained by the symmetry of the quansistors.
-As source of decoherence we considered the coupling to semi-infinite leads, and have omitted other factors such as the effect of a heat bath on the system, the types of errors that it would produce, and the extent to which it would destroy symmetry.
+We have already observed a significant robustness of the universal set $\{\mathsf{V}, \mathsf{W}\}$ against single-qubit and double-qubit $x$- and $z$-rotation errors.
+As a second source of decoherence, we considered the coupling to semi-infinite leads, and have omitted other factors such as the effect of a heat bath on the system, the types of errors that it would produce, and the extent to which it would destroy symmetry.

 Throughout, we have used $\omega$-rotation invariance as the prototype of a symmetry of flat classes, universal for quantum computation, and realistically implementable physically.
 Other flat classes would perform equally well at protecting information and operations, as long as leads (or any other immediate environment of the clusters) do not break the corresponding symmetry.
 Universal sets of gates originating from nondegenerate Hamiltonians are symmetry-specific, but should not be too difficult to find given the relative scarcity of non-universal sets and the completeness of flat classes.
 The possibilities of physical implementation, on the other hand, will strongly depend on the chosen symmetry and would have to be found on a case-by-case basis.